 - Any items with soil attached, outdoor sport or hiking footwear and tents.

-If you fail to declare biosecurity risk goods on your Passenger Arrival Card you could face a $400 instant fine or be prosecuted.
+If you fail to declare biosecurity risk goods you could face a $400 instant fine or be prosecuted.

 For the most up-to-date information, please visit the Biosecurity New Zealand website.

 Aelia Duty Free is located in International Arrivals.
 If you’ve pre-ordered duty free items, remember to pick these up from the collection point in-store before proceeding to passport control.

 You may bring the following goods into New Zealand free of duty:

 - Goods obtained overseas and/or purchased duty free in New Zealand with a total combined value up to NZ$700 (excluding clothing, toiletries and jewellery intended for your own personal use and not for gift, sale, or exchange).